 - In The Night Mayor by Kim Newman, the protagonists are writers, and there's a sequence about the difficulties of the hack romantic novelist now that science has eliminated all the diseases that heroines used to romantically die of.

-- In Isaac Asimov's Robot series, Earthers have lifespans comparable to 20th century Americans, where the eugenically-perfected Spacers tend not to experience "middle age" until turning 250 or so.
-They enforce this by carefully control the microbes introduced to their worlds from Earthers, and look down on the filthy disgusting shortlived Earthmen.
+- In Isaac Asimov's Robot series, Earthers have lifespans comparable to 20th-century Americans, where the eugenically-perfected Spacers tend not to experience "middle age" until turning 250 or so.
+They enforce this by carefully controlling the microbes introduced to their worlds from Earthers, and look down on the filthy disgusting shortlived Earthmen.
 The Spacers' weakened immune systems mean that when an Earthman visits, the visitor has to be thoroughly sterilized and most of the Spacers wear gloves and nose-plugs and keep their distance.
-It does have its price - there is no alcohol nor tobacco on any Spacer world, and as for the required prosthetics (it is common to have a few artificial joints and fingers by 250), any reference to them is the strictest taboo possible.
+It does have its price — there is no alcohol nor tobacco on any Spacer world, and as for the required prosthetics (it is common to have a few artificial joints and fingers by 250), any reference to them is the strictest taboo possible.

 - In Succession, all the major factions have absolutely no disease at all.
 However, they maintain a joint neutral zone called the Plague Axis in which diseases are allowed to flourish among the inhabitants just in case a new plague ever arises and they might be able to find a cure among the diseased.
 Inhabitant of the Plague Axis are required to wear environmental isolation suits when on envoys to the other factions.
 The Plaguemen are descendants of the poor who couldn't afford the massive gene-"fixing" everyone else got a thousand years or so before the start of the story.
 It wasn't until after the genes for autism and unattractiveness were removed that people realized they had benefits.